dfarre/bdd-coder/README.md

 Each test suite (tester package) has a structure
 ```
 ├─ __init__.py
-├─ aliases.py
 ├─ base.py
 └─ test_stories.py
 ```
-corresponding to a specifications directory
+corresponding to a specifications directory with story YAML files
 ```
-├─ aliases.yml
-└─ features/
 ├─ some-story.yml
 ├─ another-story.yml
 ├─ ...
 └─ this-story.yml
 ```
-A story YAML file (the ones under features/) corresponds to a test case class declared into `test_stories.py`, consisting mainly of scenario declarations:
+A story file corresponds to a test case class declared into `test_stories.py`, consisting mainly of scenario declarations:
 ```
 Title: <Story title>  # --> class __name__